react-native-community/discussions-and-proposals/proposals/0540-vision-for-layout-conformance-parity.md

 ### Migration hints

 Traceable styles let us point to what makes styles acts differently under strict layout.
-React Native uses LogBox warnings for providing guising information to developers, but we must take care not to make them spammy or inactionable.
+React Native uses LogBox warnings for providing guiding information to developers, but we must take care not to make them spammy or inactionable.
 This can be mitigated by:

 1. Measuring the occurrence of these warnings silently internally, before rolling out (they should be relatively rare)
 2. Disable the warnings if a user explicitly opts into classic layout (such as for abandoned third-party components)